 Urgent out of hours help

-- People with mental health problems and disabilities
+- People with mental health problems who may be at risk to themselves or others

-- Older people and adults at risk of abuse or neglect
+- Adults at risk of abuse and neglect

 We are open:

-- Monday to Thursday - from 5pm-9am the following morning.
+- Monday to Thursday from 5pm to 9am the following morning

 How to contact us